top of page

 How to identify Coccidiosis

-Symptoms of coccidiosis include lethargy ,depression, loss of appetite, loss of weight and condition and diarrhoea.
-A Faecal Egg Count test, used to identify worms, may pick up coccidia oocysts or a specific test using sugar floatation method can be requested.
+Symptoms of coccidiosis include lethargy, depression, loss of appetite, loss of weight and condition and diarrhoea.
+A Faecal Egg Count test, used to identify worms, may pick up coccidia oocysts or a specific test using a sugar floatation method can be requested.
 However, it is important to note that the absence of an EMAC oocyst in a test does not equal absence of EMAC altogether because it can be sporadic in showing itself in testing, so several tests may be required.
-Below is an EMAC oocyst under the microscope.

 When should Coccidiosis be treated?